rafaela-oliveira21/rafaela-oliveira21/README.md

 ## About Me ✨

-🎓 Currently studying Systems Development at Etec Professor Horácio Augusto da Silveira 💻 Junior Front-end Developer
+🎓 Currently studying Systems Development at Etec Professor Horácio Augusto da Silveira <br>
+💻 Junior Front-end Developer <br>
-🌱 Naturally curious — I enjoy learning a bit of everything and I'm still exploring which area I connect with the most
+🌱 Naturally curious — I enjoy learning a bit of everything and I'm still exploring which area I connect with the most <br>

 ---
 ## 📖  Currently Studying and Practicing